sandialabs/tracktable/Documentation/installation.rst

     recent versions of Boost.
 These appeared in version 1.55 but have serious compile bugs in versions 1.55 and 1.56.
 Please use 1.57.0 or newer.
 Use 1.61 or newer if at all possible.

+  - With respect to C++11: if you want to call Tracktable from code built with C++11 turned on, you must also build Tracktable with C++11 turned on.
+The implementation of boost::variant (which we use for PropertyValueT) is entirely different between the two language versions.
+This causes link errors if you try to mix versions.

 Other
 ^^^^^